 Liffey, under an hour away by air from most UK cities.
 The age of consent in this

 nation of boy bands and Euros is 17 for all persuasions.

 was brought up is open for guided tours.
 It's now owned by an American College

 and they've restored ground and first floors to their former Victorian glory.

-Starting south of the river, the Stonewall Café is a mixed but favoured homo haunt
+Starting south of the river, is an area that's

-Just over the river and in stark contrast, Out on the Liffey is best described as
+Just over the river and in stark contrast, Inn on the Liffey often known as

 'unpolished' - pretensions barred.
 It gets particularly cruisy and men-only on a

 Saturday, with its infamous mirror urinals where all can see all and often do.

 Panti Bar on Capel Street hosts comedy, drag and is a prime location to spot unofficial 'Queen of Ireland' and national